In This Article

 Sometimes, your living room can be your drawing room due to the lack of space.
 And this is the case in most average Indian homes.
 However, drawing rooms can never be living rooms, primarily because they are designed with a crisp formality that would miss the familiar cosiness of living rooms.

 This Gurgaon home with two living rooms in two styles illustrates the difference effortlessly.
 The first image is of the drawing room where guests are hosted.
 It’s formal to the T and has a more elaborate decor.
 The second is a connected but private space for the family to gather.

 Need some inspiration for your own drawing room design?
 We got you covered!

 Style: Art deco

-Can you believe if we say that this room can seat close to 50 people at once?
-It’s the perfect drawing room for hosting big parties and is decorated keeping in mind the course of a party.
+Can you believe if we say that this room can seat up to 50 people at once?
+It’s the perfect drawing room for hosting big parties and has been decorated while keeping in mind the course of a party.
 See the centre table here?
 Its fluid shape allows it to be accessible to the entire seating area without making it look cramped.
 The two grey sectional sofas are ideal for smaller groups to socialise.
-And the orange accent chairs provide a much needed pop of colour!
+And the orange accent chairs provide a much-needed pop of colour!

 Don’t miss the dining space behind, which, like everything else in this room, has a crisp air of formality!

 #3: A Sectioned Drawing Room Design That’s Basic But Beautiful

 Ever heard of the saying that basic is the best kind of beautiful?
 This is one of those drawing rooms that proves it.
 The predominantly white furniture allows the wallpaper to shine and that becomes the single point of focus in this room.
 All the wooden elements here give it the required warmth.
 It would be fair to say that it has all the elements of the Indian minimal style.